Her name was Holy Givemore

 "Not guilty, your Honor," he said in a somber tone.

-Jonathan felt his stomach sink with the words into the wood-paneled walls.
-Please God, let that be true, he thought.
+I felt my stomach sink with the words into the wood-paneled walls.
+Please God, let that be true, I thought.

-Alison Smyth-Yang, the Prosecuting Attorney, did not look impressed as she stood up in her pin-striped power suit that armored her femininity.
-Beneath the flare of her pants, she wore stiletto heels.
-They took her from five-foot-seven to six-foot.
+Alison Smyth-Yang, the Prosecuting Attorney, did not look impressed as she stood up in her pin-striped power suit.
+Beneath the flare of her pants she wore stiletto heels.
+They took her from about five-foot-seven to six-foot.
 “We call the accused, Bigalow Love.”

 Judge Givemore adjusted her glasses, her gaze fixed on the garment.
 "Granted."
 Whack.